NMR Lab Equipment

 was upgraded in 1996 with a new console, a third RF channel, PFG

 (pulsed field gradients), and WFG (wave form generators).
-It is the

 Several probes are currently available: